 National Secondary School Culinary Challenge

-Victoria will host the National Final of the Secondary Schools Culinary Challenge, this competition is the culmination of a series of state & territory regional finals, the winning teams from these competitions will go head to head over 60 minutes to prepare a main course for 2 people using chicken
+The National Final of the Secondary Schools Culinary Challenge venue & dates TBC, this competition is the culmination of a series of state & territory regional finals, the winning teams from these competitions will go head to head over 60 minutes to prepare a main course for 2 people using chicken

 This competition is a great opportunity for students with an interest in becoming a chef to gain invaluable contacts within the hospitality industry.
 It is also a lot of fun, and a great learning experience for staff and students alike.
-The winning team will be representing SA in the National Final to be held in Victoria 11th & 12th August
+The winning team will be representing SA in the National Final to be held August, Venue TBC

 The Australian Culinary Federation of SA would like to try to ensure that every talented, passionate, young person who wants to be a chef gets every chance to do just that, regardless who they are and where they live.

-Winners will be eligible to compete in the International Secondary Schools Culinary Challenge to be held 11 & 12 August in Victoria.
-(Some fundraising is required by the winning school).
+Winners will be eligible to compete in the International Secondary Schools Culinary Challenge to be held in August, Venue TBC (Some fundraising is required by the winning school).
 Successful teams from both High School and College categories will be recognised, but only one overall winner.
 The participating Schools of the ACT and regions have performed well in all facets of this competition in recent years and we have no doubt that this will continue.

 New South Wales